ivy-llc/ivy/docs/partial_source/contributing/3_function_types.rst

     ) -> torch.Tensor:
         return torch.tan(x, out=out)

+The reason that the Ivy implementation has type hint :code:`Union[ivy.Array, ivy.NativeArray]` but PyTorch implementation has :code:`torch.Tensor` is explained in the :ref:`Native Arrays` section.
+Likewise, the reason that the :code:`out` argument in the Ivy implementation has array type hint :code:`ivy.Array` whereas :code:`x` has :code:`Union[ivy.Array, ivy.NativeArray]` is also explained in the :ref:`Native Arrays` section.

 Compositional Functions
 -----------------------

 *Compositional* functions on the other hand **do not** have backend-specific implementations.
-They are implemented as a *composition* of other Ivy methods, which themselves can be either compositional or primary.
+They are implemented as a *composition* of other Ivy functions, which themselves can be either compositional or primary.

 Therefore, compositional functions are only implemented in :code:`ivy/functional/ivy/category_name.py`, and there are no implementations in any of the backend files :code:`ivy/functional/backends/backend_name/category_name.py`